 Publishers sometimes change their domain names.
 This is especially true for Iffy publishers who may change domain names to get a fresh start with search engines and social media sites that may have started to demote or demonetize them based on prior complaints and investigations.
-MBFC and Open Sources may not always notice these name changes right away.
+NewsGuard and Media Bias/Fact Check may not always notice these name changes right away.
 Moreover, when they do, they may put the new site on their lists but remove the old sites.

-To account for incompleteness of some of our classifications that might result from sites changing their domain names, we test for automatic redirects and compute some inferred labels.
-In particular, if a URL published some time ago now redirects to a site that MBFC or Open Sources has listed, we give it the same classification as the new site.
-Similarly, if one of the sites that MBFC or Open Sources has listed now redirects to a new site, we also give the new site the same classification as the original.
+To account for incompleteness of some of our classifications that might result from sites changing their domain names, from 2016-2018 we tested for automatic redirects and computed some inferred labels.
+In particular, if a URL published some time ago now redirects to a site that